futurehomeno/fimp-api/adapter/adapter.md

 * relaying commands to the things,
 * relaying events from the things.

-Adapters might use various communication technologies, such as Z-Wave and Zigbee wireless connection, direct connection through the local network or indirect through a third-party cloud provider.
+Adapters might use various communication technologies, such as Z-Wave and Zigbee wireless networks, direct connection through the local network or indirect through a third-party cloud provider.

 ## Adapter Service